 Nuke was designed to be used by trained artists at professional effects companies with in-house engineering staff.
 Keying and compositing are essentially doing mathematics on pixels’ data values.
 Where After Effects attempts to conceal fundamental compositing concepts behind apprehensible metaphors, Nuke rather expects you to have some understanding of these precepts.
 Where After Effects automates some compositing tasks for you, Nuke requires you to properly handle certain things manually.

 Plus, Nuke is buggy.
 This is ok if you have engineers who are going to customize the code anyway.
 For the indy filmmaker: not so much.
-I expect that The Foundry has released Nuke 9 into the wild so that we can help them improve the code for Nuke 10, which is coming out in the next few weeks.
+I expect that The Foundry has released Nuke into the wild so that we can help them improve the code.

 Nuke required me to be a better compositor.
 Once I put in considerable time and came to understand NukeX, I found it to be far better at compositing than the other software I’d been using.